-Graduation Requirements
+19. Graduation Requirements

-The following are the three requirements that must be meet before the student is eligible for graduation.
+The following are the three requirements that must be met before the student is eligible for graduation.

-- 1. The student must have received 100% on all assessments and able to demonstrate competence on all skills tested in the assessments for their chosen field of study. - 2.
+- 1. The student must receive passing grades on all assessments and be able to demonstrate competence on all skills tested in the assessments for their chosen field of study. - 2.
 The student must have settled all financial obligations and debits with AIE before graduation day. - 3.
 The student must have accumulated the total number of clock hours outlined by their chosen track of study before graduation day.
-These hours can be accumulated by adding total hours of actual attendance to total excused hours to total make-up hours over the two years in attendance at AIE.
+These hours can be accumulated by adding total hours of actual attendance to total excused hours to total make-up hours over the period in attendance at AIE.

-There are no exceptions to these requirements; however, if you need to discuss a specific situation, please feel free to contact your Head of School.
+There are no exceptions to these requirements; however, if you need to discuss a specific situation, please feel free to contact the Head of School.

-Tuition and Fees
+20. Tuition and Fees